 Milk frother- I use this immersion blender that also has a frother attachment.

 Cashew milk- I like to use my homemade cashew milk because it's delicious and has a high fat content.
 A great choice is to use a plant based milk that is a barista blend (like oatsome oat milk).
 Some good options include oat milk, soy milk or coconut milk.
 However, you can really use any plant based milk that you enjoy the taste of.

 Pure maple syrup, honey or date syrup will work for a natural sweetener.
 This rose latte recipe is vegan as is.
 So if you choose to use honey, just know it is not vegan.
 The addition of honey will give you a rose honey latte, another popular beverage!
 If you choose to make this variation, you may leave the beetroot powder out.

 Coffee- I absolutely love using Dandy Blend tea as a coffee substitute.
 Sometimes I use it for my lattes because I don't feel like brewing coffee, it's late in the evening and I don't want coffee or because I just really like the taste of Dandy Blend.
 If you use enough powder (maybe almost a half of a tablespoon per half cup of water), it really tastes a lot like coffee.
 It's delicious!
 And very good for you too.

 Make this a vanilla rose latte by adding ½ teaspoon of vanilla extract!

 Make an iced rose latte by using cold coffee and ice cubes!

 It's best to enjoy this beverage right away, but it can be stored if needed.
-Store any leftovers in the refrigerator in an airtight container like a glass mason jar.
-There it will last in the refrigerator for up to 2 days.
+Store any leftovers in the refrigerator in an airtight container (like a glass mason jar).
+It will last in the refrigerator for up to 2 days.
 Reheat until warm and mix well before serving.